amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Frequently Asked Questions

-### What does the `Minimig` core do now that I have an `Amiga` setup?
+### What does the `Minimig` entry do now that I have an `Amiga` setup?

 We use the `Amiga` and `Amiga 500` MGL files to launch the Minimig core with  dedicated configurations.
 The Minimig entry isn't used directly anymore, but it will launch (and share files with) the main `Amiga` setup.
 Just ignore the Minimig entry or rename it using your own [names.txt] if you want.

-This also lets us have the `Amiga 500HD` and `Amiga 600HD` setups with separate hard disk images, shared files, etc.
+This also lets us have the `Amiga 500HD` and `Amiga 600HD` setups with separate hard disk images, shared files directory, etc.

 We find this to be a more usable and cleaner setup, instead of using the core configuration selectors that cannot be named, and lets you have e.g. the Amiga 500 setup easily available on the top level for use with demos and games that do not work on a "modern" Amiga HD-based setup.